-The Bank will verify household income for all homeownership units by reviewing: 1) Calculation of Income Worksheet documenting household income; 2) Third-party documentation verifying household income; and, 3) if applicable, recorded retention document.
+The Bank will verify for all homeownership units the following: household income by reviewing: 1) Calculation of Income Workbook documenting household income; 2) Third-party documentation verifying household income; 3) review construction cost calculator (cost reasonableness) and, 4) if applicable, recorded retention document.

 Sampling will occur when funds are requested for disbursement.
 The Bank will review the following documentation for a minimum of 10%, and not less than three, of the completed units in a project: